 Filtering on 7s and given that Blue & Bright Green are conjugate cells as are the Pink and Orange cells - then since either Pink or Orange must be 'true', then the Blue cells must be the 'false' cells since they share a group with both Pink and Orange.
 Candidate 7 can be excluded from all Blue cells.

-Type 2: If 'Blue' shares a group with 'Pink' then any cell with the given candidate and sharing a group with both 'Green' and 'Orange' can have that candidate excluded.
-Reason: Since 'Blue' and 'Pink' can't both be true, then either one or both of 'Green' and 'Orange' must be true.
-Therefore any cell sharing a group with both 'Green' and 'Orange' can safely have that candidate excluded.
+Type 2: If 'Blue' shares a group with 'Orange' then any cell with the given candidate and sharing a group with both 'Green' and 'Pink' can have that candidate excluded.
+Reason: Since 'Blue' and 'Orange' can't both be true, then either one or both of 'Green' and 'Pink' must be true.
+Therefore any cell sharing a group with both 'Green' and 'Pink' can safely have that candidate excluded.